Donna McLeod

 Donna T. McLeod (born March 19, 1968) is a Jamaican-born American politician from Georgia.
-McLeod is a member of the Georgia House of Representatives from the 105th District since 2019.
+McLeod is a former member of the Georgia House of Representatives from the 105th District from 2019 to 2023.
 She is the first Jamaican-American to become a Representative in Georgia.
 She defeated Republican Donna Sheldon in the 2018 election to replace retiring Representative Joyce Chandler.